If you think of yourself as a beach family, I don’t blame you. Normally, so do we.

 Water shoes for rocky or slippery shores

-Additional floaties, including ones large enough for adults
+Additional floaties and life vests, including ones large enough for adults

 A fully charged Bluetooth speaker (though check that your boat speaker works before you leave the dock)